 JRP1000 - Theory and Method for Qualitative Researchers: An Introduction

 This course is offered in alternate years within the Dalla Lana School of Public Health (DLSPH) and the Graduate Department of Rehabilitation Sciences (GDRS).
-This year the course will be taught by the DLSPH in the spring/summer term 2012 by Dr. Pia Kontos; in 2013 it will be offered in the winter term by Dr. Barbara Gibson in the GDRS.
+Dr. Pia Kontos in the DLSPH and Dr. Barbara Gibson in the GDRS alternate teaching the course every year.
 The course provides an introduction to a range of qualitative research methods and theoretical perspectives, with particular emphasis on the role that theory plays across the different stages of the research process.
 It examines the underlying philosophical assumptions of qualitative research methods, and the implications that these assumptions have for framing a research problem, data collection, analysis, writing, and other dissemination strategies.
 It also provides some basic opportunities to attain practical, hands-on experience with developing research questions, techniques for data collection, and data analysis.
 The course has no prerequisites, although some knowledge of social theory is preferred.
-Priority will be given to students from the two units collaborating in its teaching (GRS and DLSPH) and to students from other CQ ‘contributing’ departments/programs other.
+Priority will be given to students from the two units collaborating in its teaching (GDRS and DLSPH) and to students from other CQ ‘contributing’ departments/programs other.
 Course Outline

 NUR1028 - Introduction to Qualitative Research